-- (d) Educational counseling may include, but not be limited to, all of the following: - (1) Academic counseling, in which pupils receive counseling in the following areas: - (A) Establishment and implementation, with parental involvement, of the pupil's immediate and long-range educational plans. - (B) Optimizing progress towards achievement of proficiency standards. - (C) Completion of the required curriculum in accordance with the pupil's needs, abilities, interests, and aptitudes. - (D) Academic planning for access and success in higher education programs including advisement on courses needed for admission to public colleges and universities, standarized admissions tests, and financial aid. - (E) Individualized review of the academic and deportment records of a pupil. - (F) Individualized review of the pupil's career goals, and the available academic and career technical education opportunities and community and workplace experiences available to the pupil that may support the pursuit of those goals. - (G) Opportunity for a counselor to meet with each pupil and, if practicable, the parents or legal guardian of the pupil to discuss the academic and deportment records of the pupil, his or her educational options, the coursework and academic progress needed for satisfactory completion of middle or high school, passage of the high school exit examination, eligibility for admission to a four-year institution of postsecondary education, including the University of California and the California State University, and the availability of career technical education.
-That discussion shall also address the availability of intensive instruction and services as required pursuant to subdivision (c) of Section 37254, for up to two consecutive academic years after the completion of grade 12 or until the pupil has passed both parts of the high school exit examination, whichever comes first, for those pupils who have not passed one or both parts of the high school exit examination by the end of grade 12.
-The educational options discussed at the meeting shall include, to the extent these services are available, the college preparatory program and career technical education programs, including regional occupational centers and programs and similar alternatives available to pupils within the school district.
+39 (iii) Opportunity for a counselor to meet with each pupil and,

+40 if practicable, the parents or legal guardian of the pupil to discuss

+1 the academic and deportment records of the pupil, his or her 2 educational options, the coursework and academic progress needed 3 for satisfactory completion of middle or high school, passage of 4 the high school exit examination, eligibility for admission to a 5 four-year institution of postsecondary education, including the 6 University of California and the California State University, and 7 the availability of career technical education.
+That discussion shall 8 also address the availability of intensive instruction and services 9 as required pursuant to subdivision (c) of Section 37254, for up to 10 two consecutive academic years after the completion of grade 12 11 or until the pupil has passed both parts of the high school exit 12 examination, whichever comes first, for those pupils who have not 13 passed one or both parts of the high school exit examination by 14 the end of grade 12.
+The educational options discussed at the 15 meeting shall include, to the extent these services are available, 16 the college preparatory program and career technical education 17 programs, including regional occupational centers and programs 18 and similar alternatives available to pupils within the school 19 district.
+20 (H)21 (iv) Identification of pupils who are at risk of not graduating

-SB 272 -4-
+22 with the rest of their class, are not earning credits at a rate that will 23 enable them to pass the high school exit examination, or do not 24 have sufficient training to allow them to fully engage in their 25 chosen career.

+26 \oplus

-- (H) Identification of pupils who are at risk of not graduating with the rest of their class, are not earning credits at a rate that will enable them to pass the high school exit examination, or do not have sufficient training to allow them to fully engage in their chosen career. - (I) In schools that enroll pupils in grades 10 and 12, development of a list of coursework and experience necessary to assist each pupil in his or her respective grade who has not passed one or both parts of the high school exit examination or has not satisfied, or is not on track to satisfy, the curricular requirements for admission to the University of California and the California State University, and to successfully transition to postsecondary education or employment. - (J) In schools that enroll pupils in grade 7, development of a list of coursework and experience necessary to assist each pupil in grade 7 who is deemed to be at the far-below-basic level in English language arts or mathematics pursuant to the California Standards Tests administered to pupils in grade 6, to successfully transition to high school and meet all graduation requirements, including passing the high school exit examination. - (K) In schools that enroll pupils in grade 7, development of a list of coursework and experience necessary to assist each pupil in grade 7 to begin to satisfy the curricular requirements for admission to the University of California and the California State University. - (L) Provision of a copy of the lists developed pursuant to subparagraphs (J) and (K) to a pupil and his or her parent or legal guardian, ensuring that the list of coursework and experience is part of the cumulative records of a pupil.
+27 (v) In schools that enroll pupils in grades 10 and 12, 28 development of a list of coursework and experience necessary to 29 assist each pupil in his or her respective grade who has not passed 30 one or both parts of the high school exit examination or has not 31 satisfied, or is not on track to satisfy, the curricular requirements 32 for admission to the University of California and the California 33 State University, and to successfully transition to postsecondary 34 education or employment.

-5 SB 272
+(\mathbf{H})

+35 36 (vi) In schools that enroll pupils in grade 7, development of a 37 list of coursework and experience necessary to assist each pupil 38 in grade 7 who is deemed to be at the far-below-basic level in 39 English language arts or mathematics pursuant to the California 40 Standards Tests administered to pupils in grade 6, to successfully

+- 1 transition to high school and meet all graduation requirements, - 2 including passing the high school exit examination. - 3 (K)

+4 (vii) In schools that enroll pupils in grade 7, development of a 5 list of coursework and experience necessary to assist each pupil 6 in grade 7 to begin to satisfy the curricular requirements for 7 admission to the University of California and the California State 8 University.

+9 (\mathbf{L})

+10 (viii) Provision of a copy of the lists developed pursuant to

+11 subparagraphs (J) and (K) clauses (vi) and (vii) to a pupil and his

+12 or her parent or legal guardian, ensuring that the list of coursework

+13 and experience is part of the cumulative records of a pupil.

+14 (\mathbf{M})

-(M) Informing each pupil who has failed to pass one or both parts of the high school exit examination of the option of intensive instruction and services.
+15 (ix) Informing each pupil who has failed to pass one or both

+16 parts of the high school exit examination of the option of intensive instruction and services.